- School & Youth

-Diane Viera, Executive Vice President/COO, joined Historic New England in 1995 as the organization’s first marketing director, and has subsequently served in positions overseeing public outreach, development, and administration.
+Diane Viera, Executive Vice President/COO, joined Historic New England in 1995 as the organization’s first marketing director.
 As executive vice president and chief operating officer, she works closely with President Nold and Historic New England’s leadership team on administrative and operational matters, and leads institutional initiatives.
-Ms. Viera oversees the information technology team and the external affairs group, comprising the visitor experience team, community engagement, exhibitions management, marketing, public relations, e-communications, publications, and museum licensing.
+Ms. Viera oversees the information technology team; development team; and external affairs group, comprising the visitor experience team, community engagement, exhibitions management, marketing, public relations, e-communications, and publications.
 Prior to joining Historic New England, she worked in corporate communications for FM Global, public relations for the AD/COM agency, and as a reporter.
 She holds a Bachelor of Arts degree from the University of Bridgeport, and has completed social enterprise executive education programs at the Harvard Business School and Kennedy School.

 Peter Gittleman, Team Leader for Visitor Experience, is content expert on interpretation, site management, visitor experience, and audience development for Historic New England.
 A member of the Historic New England staff since 1986, he has served as a museum teacher, school program developer, project manager, and overseer of the tour experience at Historic New England’s thirty-six historic properties.
 He has helped develop the organization’s school programs, which have experienced dramatic growth in school and youth audiences, received exemplary recognition from federal funding agency reviewers, and are identified as outstanding models for historical organizations nationwide by the American Association of State and Local History and others.
 He holds a Bachelor of Arts from Tufts University and a Master of Arts in preservation studies from Boston University.